rechenplan/fruityos/README.md

 # peel

-future home of peel: the userland suite written in yuzu
+future home of peel: the userland suite written in yuzu. to test the user environment under linux, run ./build.sh then

+	sudo chroot . bin/pish